 Coverage and Reviewer

 Like any other AFPSAT exam in the past, the AFPSAT for 2018 will cover the following subjects in a 150-question test in multiple choice format.
-This examination is not that hard but in order to achieve the required score for the OCC and OPC, you must prepare for it.
-To access our free online AFPSAT reviewer, just follow the links below:
+This examination is not that hard but the real deal here is the time limit.
+Each of the covered subjects has a duration of 30 minutes.
+It means you only have about 1 and a half minute to answer each question.

 Do you want to join the Air Force and get the chance to become a pilot someday?
 Check this out: Philippine Air Force Exam 2018 Schedule, Venue and Requirements